cigaryno/windows-itpro-docs/windows/whats-new/deprecated-features-resources.md

 ## WordPad

 WordPad is removed from all editions of Windows starting in Windows 11, version 24H2 and Windows Server 2025.
 As a result, Windows will no longer have a built-in, default RTF reader.
 We recommend Microsoft Word for rich text documents like .doc and .rtf and Notepad for plain text documents like .txt.
-The following binaries will be removed as a result of WordPad removal:
+The following binaries have been removed as a result of WordPad removal:

 - wordpad.exe
 - wordpadfilter.dll